domoszlai/beautiful-jekyll/_posts/2015-10-31-about-blog.md

 ---
 layout: post
 title: About the blog
 subtitle: and why did I embark on writing one
 show-avatar: true
+published: true
+description: >-
+  After working hard on my PhD for years at Radboud University, a few months ago I fulfilled the publication requirements, so, finishing it up became the promise of the foreseeable future.
+It had the immediate effect on me that I had (the mostly false) impression of having some spare time as I did not have to do research and write papers continuously.
 ---

 After working hard on my PhD for years at [Radboud University](http://www.ru.nl/icis/), a few months ago I fulfilled the publication requirements, so, finishing it up became the promise of the foreseeable future.
 It had the immediate effect on me that I had (the mostly false) impression of having some spare time as I did not have to do research and write papers continuously.